godfreynolan/DJITutorialsKotlin/5-MapView/README.md

 In the xml file, we implement the following UIs:

-* Create a LinearLayout to show a TextView with "GSDemo" title and put it on the top.
+* Create a LinearLayout to show a TextView with "Map View Demo" title and put it on the top.

 * Create two lines of Buttons: "LOCATE", "ADD", "CLEAR", "CONFIG", "UPLOAD", "START" and "STOP", place them horizontally.